lingualdev/lingualdev.github.io/content/blog/typescriptReactI18n.md

 ## Type-safe translation keys in React-i18next

-The first thing we need to do according to the [documentation] is to add a `i18next.d.ts` file, as we will need to augement the TypeScript definition.
+The first thing we need to do according to the [documentation](https://www.i18next.com/overview/typescript) is to add a `i18next.d.ts` file, as we will need to augment the TypeScript definition.

 ```ts
 import "i18next";